Rafat-i/Expense-Tracker-App/README.md

 ## Features

 - **Secure Authentication** - User registration and login with Firebase Authentication
+- **Dashboard with Balance Overview** - Real-time balance calculated from all transactions with income and expense totals
-- **Add Transactions** - Record income and expenses with custom categories
+- **Add Transactions** - Record income and expenses with custom categories and notes
-- **View Transactions** - Browse all transactions in an organized list
 - **Edit Transactions** - Update transaction details with ease
-- **Delete Transactions** - Swipe to remove unwanted entries
+- **Swipe to Delete** - Quickly remove unwanted transactions with a swipe gesture
-- **Real-Time Balance** - Dashboard displays current balance calculated from all transactions
-- **Income & Expense Tracking** - Separate totals for income and expenses
-- **Pull to Refresh** - Update transaction data instantly
+- **Category Filtering** - Filter transactions by category directly on the dashboard
+- **Summary Analytics** - View detailed breakdowns of expenses and income by category with percentages
+- **Time Period Filters** - Analyze spending by All Time, This Month, Last Month, or This Year
+- **User Profile** - Manage account settings and logout functionality
+- **Bottom Navigation** - Easy access to Dashboard, Summary, and Profile screens
-- **Dynamic Categories** - Different categories for income (Salary, Investments) and expenses (Rent, Food, Bills, etc.)
+- **Dynamic Categories** - Different categories for income (Salary, Return of Investments) and expenses (Rent, Transport, Food, Entertainment, Shopping, Bills)

 ## Screenshots